"Persistence and resilience only come from having been given the chance to work through difficult problems."

 Persisting with Challenges

-Persistence means staying with what matters even when it's uncomfortable, slow, or unclear where things are going.
-This isn't about white-knuckling your way through.
-It's a deeper kind of alignment where your intentions, your feelings, and your attention all point at the same thing.
+Persistence means staying with what matters even when it is uncomfortable, slow, or unclear where things are going.
+This is not about white-knuckling through.
+It is a deeper alignment where intentions, feelings, and attention all point at the same thing.

 The Mature Warrior's persistence comes from caring about something bigger than what his ego wants.
-Truth, integrity, actual goodness.
-When that's driving him, his effort feels grounded and steady instead of clenched up or half-hearted.
+Truth, integrity, goodness.
+When that drives him, his effort feels grounded and steady instead of clenched up or half-hearted.

 The Asshole pushes through pain and exhaustion as if they were enemies.
 He confuses harshness with strength and stubbornness with commitment.
 He treats his body like a machine and forces outcomes.
 The Doormat backs away from challenge and calls it "surrender."
 He lets circumstances set the direction.
 He confuses apathy with peace.

 The Mature Warrior stays firm without becoming hard.
-He adjusts course when an approach isn't working while staying true to the deeper aim.
-He's persistent about direction, flexible about method.
+He adjusts course when an approach fails while staying true to the deeper aim.
+He is persistent about direction, flexible about method.

-Grounded commitment: His commitment lives in his whole body, not just in ideas.
+Grounded commitment: His commitment lives in his whole body, not in ideas alone.
 He returns to his center through breath, posture, and sensing.

-Heartfelt importance: He's moved by what truly matters—truth, presence, integrity.
+Heartfelt importance: He is moved by what truly matters: truth, presence, integrity.
 Persistence is fueled by sincere valuing, not image or fear.

-Steady interest: He maintains living interest in what he's doing.
+Steady interest: He maintains living interest in what he does.
 He returns again and again with genuine curiosity rather than dull repetition.

 Embodied presence: He works with his body, not against it.
-Feeling his feet, his breath, and how he's sitting becomes a way back to the present moment, not just another thing to push through.
+Feeling his feet, his breath, and how he sits becomes a way back to the present moment, not one more thing to push through.

 Humility: He does his part while knowing that breakthroughs are not under his control.
 He creates conditions.
-He doesn't force reality.
+He does not force reality.

 True persistence is firm but kind, strong but not harsh.
-The Warrior who gets this right stays in honest contact with what's actually happening, even when it's hard.
+The Warrior who gets this right stays in honest contact with what is happening, even when it is hard.
 He faces reality without attacking himself in the process.